 2.)
 High Expectations for All Students.
 Green Dot schools are centered on high expectations for all students and every student takes a rigorous college preparatory curriculum.
-As such, Ánimo Clay Middle School #1 tailors academic programs to meet the needs of the entire student population, and to empower students to reach their full potential.
-The staff is committed to ensuring that all students are performing on grade level, regardless of their skill level upon enrolling in the school.
+As such, Ánimo Central Middle School #1 tailors academic programs to meet the needs of the entire student population, and to empower students to reach their full potential.
+The staff is committed to ensuring that all students are performing on grade level, regardless of their skill level upon enrolling in the school.10

 Extensive student intervention and support programs are offered at all Green Dot Schools in order to help students master the challenging college preparatory curriculum.
-Similar to existing Clay Middle School students, the majority of the students entering Green Dot schools are 2 - 4 grades below grade level making it critical to focus on support programs that can provide students with the help they need to be successful in their classes.
+Similar to students who will attend CRMS #7, the majority of the students entering Green Dot schools are 2-4 grades below grade level making it critical to focus on support programs that can provide students with the help they need to be successful in their classes.